We've created this comprehensive guide on selling your handmade candles to abide by UK regulations.

 The current law that applies to the overall safety of goods is The General Product Safety Regulations 2005 (GPSR for short).
 There aren’t any specific laws that relate to just candles, but there are some ‘European standards’ which give clear guidance on candle safety and are recommended to adhere to as they demonstrate ‘due diligence’ under the GPSR.

-Can you imagine building up your business with things going great, candles flying off the shelf and money-wise everything is looking positive, but then one of your customers has a house fire, claiming it started because of one of your candles.
+Imagine building up your business with things going great, candles flying off the shelf and money-wise everything is looking positive, but then one of your customers has a house fire, claiming it started because of one of your candles.

 You may argue that you had a warning label and it was entirely their own fault.
 Regardless of whether that is true, the customer could take you to court and even if you are ruled to not be at fault, you will still have to pay the legal fees which in some cases can be substantial!
 That alone could ruin any chance of your small business starting up.